Bust of Costanza Bonarelli: Memory

 Looking back at Bernini's Bust of Costanza Bonarelli, Bernini had a direction in making this particular artwork.
-Bernini's thoughts towards this work involves his affection for a certain women though his time.
-Other than his interest towards Costanza Bonarelli, the portrait bust was created by Bernini in order to shape the experience and memory of a certain person he once knew.
-The bust created by Bernini was made in order to remember Costanza Bonarelli, a woman he had once loved, as well as preserving the life of the that specific person in time.
-In an accumulation of facial traits, as well as sculpting the entirety of the statue head, the artists conveys us a memory of his past time; The Bust of Costanza Bonarelli was made as a personal artwork, rather than a commission from someone else.
+The bust created by Bernini was made in order to remember Costanza Bonarelli, a woman he had once loved, as well as preserving that specific person in a moment of time.
+The Bust of Costanza Bonarelli was made as a personal artwork, rather than a commission from someone else.